Adrian Glasser – Land of Iron volunteer

 Based on this photogrammetry model, a chimney puzzle has been designed and fabricated out of foam.
 The digital model was imported into computer aided design (CAD) software and an idealized solid chimney model was designed around the photogrammetry model.
 This was then cut up into 24 unique puzzle pieces that all fit together to form the chimney.
-Tom Mutton, the Land of Iron Programme Manager wanted a 7 foot tall foam chimney that children could build from the shoulders of their parents.
+Tom Mutton, the Land of Iron Programme Manager wanted a 7 foot tall foam chimney that children could build while sitting on the shoulders of their parents.
 The initial design of the chimney puzzle resembled a 3D jigsaw puzzle with puzzle pieces that fit together like a jigsaw puzzle.
-While it looked interesting, we were unable to find a foam cutter who could cut these complex shapes.
-So, the chimney puzzle was simplified to produce more squared, block-like puzzle pieces that could be more easily cut by the foam cutter.
-After several iterations with the foam cutter, the puzzle design was completed to be a somewhat stockier version than the slender lines of the original chimney to allow for the constraints of the strength of the foam, the thicker foam walls required and a stockier chimney required to allow it to stand on it's own.
+While the CAD model looked interesting, we were unable to find a foam cutter who could cut these complex shapes.
+So, the chimney puzzle was simplified to produce more squared, block-like puzzle pieces that could be cut more easily by the foam cutter.
+After several design iterations with the foam cutter, the puzzle design was completed to be a somewhat stockier version than the slender lines of the original chimney to allow for the constraints of the strength of the foam, the thicker foam walls required and a stockier chimney required to allow it to stand on its own.

 The chimney puzzle is composed of 24 unique pieces and it has a separate base and a top to help to hold it together.
 It is intended to be assembled just using the friction between adjacent pieces and it's own weight from gravity.

 Here below is a 3D model of the chimney puzzle.
-Click on the image and the model can be manipilated in 3D on this web page.
+Click on the image and the model can be manipulated in 3D on this web page.

-The chimney puzzle may be a challenging puzzle, but that is intentional.
+The chimney puzzle may be a challenging puzzle to build, but that is intentional.
 There are some clues as to which pieces go where from the fact that the walls are thicker at the base than at the top and from the fact that the outside walls are tapered from bottom to top, but the inside walls are parallel.
-The images below show the arrangement of the puzzle pieces for each wall, so this offers a clue too.
+The images below show the arrangement of the puzzle pieces for each wall, so this image also serves as a clue.

-Four sample pieces were cut to decide on the coating colour and to get a sense of how the pieces look and what they feel like.
-These samples were not a perfict fit, but we expect the final puzzle pieces to be cut more carefully and more accurately.
+Four sample pieces were cut in foam to decide on the coating colour and to get a sense of how the pieces look and what they feel like.
+These samples were not a perfect fit, but we expect the final puzzle pieces to be cut more carefully and more accurately.